-- 2. The authors of 'Hiring For The Organisation, Not The Job', suggest that hiring for person-organisation fit will become the only effective selection model for the typical business environment.
-Discuss fully, the authors person-organisation fit approach to organizational entry (20marks) - 3.One of the two perspectives of HRM sees people as a resource which can be managed in a rational way, and be combined with other resources, such as capital equipment to produce a more or less predictable set of outputs.
+- 1. The authors of 'Hiring For The Organisation, Not The Job', suggest that hiring for person-organisation fit will become the only effective selection model for the typical business environment.
+Discuss fully, the authors person-organisation fit approach to organizational entry (20marks) - 2.One of the two perspectives of HRM sees people as a resource which can be managed in a rational way, and be combined with other resources, such as capital equipment to produce a more or less predictable set of outputs.
 The second approach to managing people emphasizes the unique characteristics of people.
-Discuss fully, these two divergent ways of thinking about human resources (20 marks)

-- 4. Many organisations espouse the 'soft' version of HRM, which focuses on treating employees as valued assets, and a source of competitive advantage.
+Discuss fully, these two divergent ways of thinking about human resources (20 marks) - 3.
+Many organisations espouse the 'soft' version of HRM, which focuses on treating employees as valued assets, and a source of competitive advantage.
 The 'Hard' model of HRM stresses HRM's focus on the crucial importance of the close integration of human resource policies, systems and activities with business strategy.

-Discuss fully, the Soft and Hard models of HRM (20marks) - 5.
-In thinking about jobs, in making comparisons between them, and in considering movements from one to another, we should bear in mind all of the nine principal job features (Peter War) Use War's nine-feature framework to discuss the nine principal aspects of jobs which can enhance or impair mental health.
-(20 marks)
+Discuss fully, the Soft and Hard models of HRM (20marks)

+- In thinking about jobs, in making comparisons between them, and in considering movements from one to another, we should bear in mind all of the nine principal job features (Peter War) Use War's nine-feature framework to discuss the nine principal aspects of jobs which can enhance or impair mental health.
+(20 marks) - 5.
+Performance management is a process for establishing a shared understanding about what is to be achieved, and how it is to be achieved, and an approach to managing people, all of which increase the probability of achieving job related success.
+Unpack fully, this definition of Performance Management (20 marks)